NeverVane/html-email-preview/README.md

 ## Coming soon

-Possibility to run multiple preview at once
+Possibility to run multiple preview at once from the VS Code extension

 ## Release Notes